 One of Scotland's most successful and long lasting groups.
 Their cover of the Beatles' Ob-La-Di Ob-La-Da was their big number one and charted for 20 weeks in 1968.
 They were making hits right up to 1976 when Falling Apart At The Seams reached number 9 in the UK charts.
 In between that time they spent 120 more weeks in the charts with Reflections and Loving Things.

 Former member of the '70s version of soul superstars The Drifters.

 See 5 tour dates featuring Roy G Hemmings

 The Fortunes are one of the UK's premier harmony groups.
 A string of hit records including You've Got Your Troubles, Here It Comes Again and Freedom Come Freedom Go, have stood the test of time and still top the play-lists on any radio station.
 Ask any '60s group who they most admire for their vocal talents and The Fortunes would come out on top.
 Their last CD sold over 100,000 copies and 'It's The Real Thing' Coca Cola advert is, of course, sung by The Fortunes.

-Gary Puckett & The Union Gap tour dates
+The Union Gap UK

 Since 1969 The Cufflinks have been touring the length and breadth of the UK and beyond, visiting festivals, theatres, holiday parks, cruises and island tours.
 This endearing 60's vocal harmony band have obviously endured certain personnel changes over the years but still retain strong connections with the era with two of the original members.
 Their bus rolls on in endless travel ~ never failing to keep the spirit of the 1960's alive and you pleasurably entertained.

-The Cufflinks tour dates
+See The Cufflinks tour dates